SGA4512/react-antd-com/src/doc.md

     export { default as ComPortal} from './components/ComPortal';
     export { default as ComPromptModal} from './components/ComPromptModal';
     export { default as ComSelect} from './components/ComSelect';
-    export { default as ComUpload} from './components/ComUpload';

 > 工具类

     export { default as AxiosUtil} from './utils/AxiosUtil';
-    export { default as UrlUtil} from './utils/UrlUtil';
-    export { default as CookieUtil} from './utils/CookieUtil';

 > hello